PentHertz/RF-Swift/docs/nix-engine.md

   blocked in SDR++'s loading screen, none on X11).
 The environment shell, the Workbench terminal and `rfswift nix run` all apply this; set `RFSWIFT_NIX_WAYLAND=1` to keep Wayland.
+- **A tool shows only a taskbar icon, no window**: the tool is running (SDR++ keeps logging, saves its config on exit), but WSLg's display client on the Windows side, `msrdc.exe`, stopped painting after an RDP graphics error (Windows records them under *Applications and Services Logs > Microsoft > Windows > TerminalServices-RDPClient > Operational*, events 226, 1033 and 1404).
+It recovers by itself only minutes later, when it reconnects.
+  `rfswift nix wsl display-reset` restarts it at once: WSL relaunches the client and every open window is shown again within seconds, no `wsl --shutdown` needed and nothing inside the distribution is touched.
+  `run`, `exec` and `shell` check the event log before starting and do this restart on their own when the errors are there (`RFSWIFT_WSLG_AUTORESET=0` disables it); `rfswift nix wsl status`, `rfswift doctor` and the Workbench's engine doctor show the client's state, the latter with a **Reset WSLg display** button.
 - **OpenGL**: the environment's Mesa is used as on any non-NixOS host, with WSLg's GPU libraries (`/usr/lib/wsl/lib`, `libdxcore`) appended for Mesa's `d3d12` driver.
 Xwayland exposes no DRI3 device, so in practice Mesa answers